DAGWorks-Inc/hamilton/examples/spark/pyspark/README.md

 - [dask](../../dask/README.md)
 - [ray](../../ray/README.md)
 - [modin](https://github.com/modin-project/modin) (no example for modin yet but it is just the pandas API with a different import)

+## Why are there so many lines in the visualizations for a with_columns group?

+Good question!
+This is because we are adding two sets of edges:
+1. The single dataframe being passed through and updated (immutably, which is why it fits so nicely with Hamilton)
+2. The original edges, dependent on columns

+We are planning, shortly, to display these edges differently, and ideally allow a visualization mode for these specifically (to show the DAG with (1), (2), or both).